Presented by Mitsubishi Tanabe Pharma America

 ALS Care During the Pandemic | Octavia Kincaid, MD - ALS Association ALS Multidisciplinary Clinic Director, NorthShore

-COVID 19, ALS, and Breathing | Sara Mirza, MD, MS - ALS Association Multidisciplinary Clinic, Rush University Medical Center
+| Sara Mirza, MD, MS - ALS Association Multidisciplinary Clinic, Rush University Medical Center

 Well-Being During the Pandemic | Erin Zahradnik, MD - Department of Psychiatry, University of Chicago Medicine